 At the market, the steaming pots of wine contained cinnamon sticks, star anise, a glut of citrus fruit, and what I supposed was the smooth taste of melted honey.
-I tried the same ingredients in my recipe and served it as an apéro to a cheese fondue, which proved to be a good start to the white wine and warm tea we would continue drinking throughout the evening.
+I tried the same ingredients in my recipe, and served it as an apéro to a cheese fondue, which proved to be a good start to the white wine and warm tea we would continue to drink throughout the evening.

 2 cinnamon sticks

 2 lemons, in slices